-Is it possible to challenge a Will in Western Australia?
+Is it possible to contest a Will in Western Australia?

-A Will can be challenged after a person has died.
+A Will can be contested after a person has died.
 However, the situations where this is possible are limited.

 The law provides that a person has the right to decide who receives their assets when they die.
 A person does this during their lifetime by making a Will to say who should receive what.